wandertosee/dsmc/Readme.md

 # dsmc

 This is a node.js command line utility that creates SailsJS base Models and Controllers for API use.
+This pacakge is a replacement for csmsc.
+Created controllers set inital defaults and use methods from a default controller.
+Controllers can be customized to override default methods or extended with additional methods.
-A generic controller called _dsmcController.js will be created in the common folder of the root directory of the project.
+A file called _dsmcController.js will be created in the common folder of the root directory of the project.

 ## Installation